markormesher/atlas/README.md

 All arguments are required if they do not have a default value listed below.

-- `ADMIN_PASSWORD_FILE` - location of a file containing the desired admin password (default: auto-generated password, logged on start up)
-- `GOOGLE_API_KEY_FILE` - Google API key for loading map tiles
 - `POSTGRES_HOST` - Postgres host
 - `POSTGRES_DATABASE` - Postgres database name
 - `POSTGRES_USER` - Postgres username
 - `POSTGRES_PASSWORD_FILE` - location of a file containing the Postgres password
+- `ADMIN_PASSWORD_FILE` - location of a file containing the desired admin password (default: auto-generated password, logged on start up)
+- `MAPBOX_TOKEN_FILE` - Mapbox API token for loading map tiles

 ## Quick-Start Docker-Compose Example